harsh-tripathi/harsh-tripathi/README.md

 ### Hi there 👋 I am Harsh Tripathi from IIIT Bhopal
+- 🖥 C, C++, Javascript, Python are some languages i work with.
-- 🔭 I’m currently working on App Development using Flutter
+- 🖋 I’m currently working on App Development using Flutter.
-- 🌱 I’m currently learning Python
+- 🔜 I’m currently learning Python.
+- 💬 You can reach me through : 19u01060@iiitbhopal.ac.in.
 <!--
 **harsh-tripathi/harsh-tripathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.